panyan7/algorithm/README.md

 # Algorithms
-A collection of useful algorithms for competitive programming and coding interview.
+A collection of useful algorithms for competitive programming (ACM-ICPC and Codeforces).
 All algorithms are implemented in C++.

+Many of them are adapted from [CP Algorithms](https://cp-algorithms.com/index.html).
+Thanks for creators of this website.

 I added my own template and predefined a command to copy the file in my shell, so I can straightly work on these templates during a contest.